Bogd Khanate of Mongolia: Decline of Russian influence

 Two Cossacks in gymnastyorka uniform, in Khüree c.
 1913.

 In 1913, the Russian consulate in Urga began publishing a journal titled Shine tol (the New Mirror), the purpose of which was to project a positive image of Russia.
-Its editor, a Buryat-born scholar and statesman Ts.
-Zhamtsarano, turned it into a platform for advocating political and social change.
+Its editor, a Buryat-born scholar and statesman Tsyben Zhamtsarano, turned it into a platform for advocating political and social change.
 Lamas were incensed over the first issue, which denied that the world was flat; another issue severely criticized the Mongolian nobility for its exploitation of ordinary people.
 Medical and veterinary services, part of Russian-sponsored reforms, met resistance from the lamas as this had been their prerogative.
 Mongols regarded as annoying the efforts of the Russians to oversee use of the second loan (the Russians believed the first had been profligately spent) and to reform the state budgetary system.
 The Russian diplomat Alexander Miller, appointed in 1913, proved to be a poor choice as he had little respect for most Mongolian officials, whom he regarded as incompetent in the extreme.
 The chief Russian military instructor successfully organized a Mongolian military brigade.
 Soldiers from this brigade manifested themselves later on in combat against Chinese troops.

 The outbreak of the World War I in 1914 required Russia to redirect its energies to Europe.
 By the middle of 1915, the Russian military position had deteriorated so badly that the Russian government had no choice but to neglect its Asian interests.
 China soon took advantage of the Russian distractions which increased dramatically following the Bolshevik revolution in 1917.